bklong/RClub/Chapter5_ControlFlow.md

     #> [1] 1 2 3 2 4 6

 The vector is an integer or double atomic vector?

+**The below explanation for number 3 might be the explanation for this one, I can’t remember.**

 1. What does the following code tell you about when the index is updated?